The2Innkeeper/3DWebBallistics/plan/plan.md

+# TODO

-add buttons for spawning target and spawning projectile (the function can be adjusted using a shift in input AKA Taylor shift of the target polynomial) top right for now then later overhaul UI for a categorized menu (dropdown menu design like https://assets.justinmind.com/wp-content/uploads/2020/05/dropdown-study-design-shiva.png)
+- Spawning projectile: the function can be adjusted using a shift in input AKA Taylor shift of the target polynomial for the shifted initial conditions of the target
+- Adjust the entities to use the updated architecture of taking scaled derivatives as global components when spawning (Target/ProjectileSpawner + refactor entities themselves to remove the scale derivatives function)